Fill out taxpayer identification forms

 Form Comparison

-Form W-9, Request for Taxpayer Identification Number and Certification Certify TIN and U.S. person status to avoid backup withholding Individuals and entities receiving reportable payments Before receiving interest, dividends, or freelance payments
+Form W-9, Request for Taxpayer Identification Number and Certification Certify a Taxpayer Identification Number (TIN) and U.S. person status to payers.
+Independent contractors, freelancers, and vendors receiving reportable income from businesses.
+Social Security Number (SSN) or Employer Identification Number (EIN).

 Tips for taxpayer identification forms